 - You desire the most natural looking and natural feeling breasts possible

 The plastic surgeons at East Coast Advanced Plastic Surgery know how sensitive this topic can be, and have a great deal of experience assisting patients through this transition.
-We also know that this is a partnership, so during our consultation we’ll discuss what you’re desired goals might be and the best way to reach those goals.
+We also know that this is a partnership, so during our consultation we’ll discuss what your desired goals might be and the best way to reach those goals.
 In order to do that, you should be prepared to discuss your complete medical history, including recent procedures and treatments—as well as procedures and treatments that may be forthcoming and are currently scheduled.
 Your level of openness with the plastic surgeons at ECAPS will directly impact the longevity and probability of you successfully reaching your desired look.